Consistent GMTKN55 and molecular-crystal accuracy using minimally empirical DFT with XDM(Z) dispersion: Computational Methods

 \section{Computational Methods}

-All calculations were performed using versions 250425 or 250711 of FHI-aims,\cite{blum2009ab, ren2012resolution, levchenko2015hybrid, kokott2024efficient, yu2018elsi, havu2009efficient, ihrig2015accurate, price2023xdm} and the scalar zeroth-order regular approximation (ZORA) relativistic correction\cite{van1994relativistic} was used throughout.
+All calculations were performed using versions 250425 or 250711 of FHI-aims.\cite{blum2009ab, ren2012resolution, levchenko2015hybrid, kokott2024efficient, yu2018elsi, havu2009efficient, ihrig2015accurate, price2023xdm} These versions of FHI-aims support integer \texttt{occupation\_type} for spin-polarized systems, which is required for obtaining appropriate densities and energies for lone atoms (and certain dimers) used in some benchmarks, such as the W4-11 atomization energies subset.
+We note that later versions of FHI-aims have removed this capability as it's an area of active development.
+The scalar zeroth-order regular approximation (ZORA) relativistic correction\cite{van1994relativistic} was used throughout.
 As noted above, the BJ- and Z-damping coefficients were determined for each functional and basis combination by least-squares fitting to minimise the RMSPE for the KB49 benchmark set of intermolecular binding energies.
 Parameters for the XDM(BJ) and XDM(Z) dispersion corrections optimised for combinations of 16 density functionals and two basis sets are shown in Table~\ref{t:damping}, and all damping function parameterisations at the time of writing are included in the ESI.
 A regularly updated list of all XDM BJ- and Z-damping parameters for various functional--basis combinations is kept in the \texttt{refdata} GitHub repository.\cite{otero2015refdata} For a version of FHI-aims that automatically sets the XDM damping parameters for all functionals considered here, the interested reader is directed to versions 260110 onwards.

 At the GGA level of theory, we considered the PBE,\cite{becke1986density, perdew1996generalized, perdew1997erratum} revPBE,\cite{zhang1993comment} and B86bPBE\cite{becke1986large} functionals.
 At the global hybrid level, we selected several GGA-based hybrids including B3LYP,\cite{becke1988density, beck1993density, lee1988development, stephens1994ab, vosko1980accurate} popular for molecular thermochemistry; PBE0,\cite{adamo1999toward} popular in solid-state chemistry; revPBE0,\cite{zhang1993comment,adamo1999toward} popular for studies of water; and our previously recommended B86bPBE0.\cite{price2023xdm} We also used the analogues of these functionals with 50\% exact exchange (BHLYP\cite{becke1993new}, PBE50, revPBE50, and B86bPBE50), which should exhibit reduced delocalisation error.\cite{bryenton2023delocalization} Finally, we considered the range-separated GGA-based hybrid, HSE06,\cite{krukau2006influence} and four parameterisations of the \mbox{LC-$\omega$(h)PBE} functional.\cite{vydrov2006assessment, vydrov2007tests}